Winter in Cornwall

 In Newquay, Lewinnick Lodge occupies a spectacular location on the Pentire Peninsula with outstanding views.
 A boutique hotel and contemporary restaurant, you can also simply enjoy a warming drink while enjoying that wonderful view.
 The Beach Bar in Lusty Glaze is an adventure to get to in itself, down 133 steps to the secluded cove in which it’s nestled.
 Visitors are greeted by two roaring log burners, a well-stocked bar, and breathtaking views.

 If you’re part of the growing number of people who enjoy wild swimming all year round, then a dip in one of Cornwall’s tidal pools, even in the winter months, may appeal to you, and is a safer option than braving the waves when you don’t know the area.
 There is a lovely tidal pool at the back of Chapel Rock on Perranporth beach, and pools at Porthtowan and Portreath beaches too, all of which are accessible at low tide.
 Please ensure you know how to enjoy cold water swimming safely, the best ways to warm up afterwards, and always swim with a friend, not alone.

 The Jubilee Pool in Penzance is the UK’s largest art deco sea water lido and now has a geothermally heated pool too – the first of its kind in the UK.
 Bathe in natural salt water that has been naturally heated to between 30 – 35 degrees by the lido’s own geothermal well.
 Visit their website to book a slot for a warmer winter outdoor swimming experience!

-If you like the sound of taking a winter break in Cornwall, Duchy Holidays have a wide range of self-catering properties available.
-Choose from Cornish countryside cottages with log burners to curl up in front of after a wintry walk, and beachside apartments with exceptional sea views from which to watch the waves.
+If you like the sound of taking a winter break in Cornwall, browse our self-catering properties.
+Choose from Cornish countryside cottages with log burners to curl up in front of after a wintry walk, or beachside apartments with exceptional sea views from which to watch the waves.